How to Get Participants For Your Study

 - A definition of panel that we have recorded from your company’s past experiments.
 Once you have entered the required number of responses, the system will provide an estimated cost, timeframe, and feasibility.

-- Select your pre-defined panel from the drop-down menu in the “Pre-defined panel options menu”.
+- Select your panel from the drop-down menu under the option.

-If you have a specific sample requirement that is not listed in the existing screening questions, please get in touch with us and we will set up pre-defined panels tailored to your company’s needs.
+If you have a specific sample requirement that is not listed in the existing predefined panels, please get in touch with us with the following information:

 Option 3: Bring your own respondents

-By default, each survey generates a link which you can share with your own respondents which becomes actives once you launch your experiment.
+Each survey generates an active link which you can share with your desired respondents once you launch your experiment.

 How many respondents do I need?